 Another alternative to the pancetta would be to use the meat from a sausage link or two, lightly browned.
 From time to time I also add a couple of cups of chopped kale to this soup.
 Although I used canned diced tomatoes in my recipe, during harvest season, you could also use diced fresh tomatoes as long as they are very ripe.
 To serve the soup, either offer freshly grated Parmesan cheese, or a drizzle of olive oil flavored with basil pesto.
 There are many types of lentils available, but I prefer the small green French lentil or small beige Umbrian lentils which holds their shape well even when cooked until tender.

 - 1 Cup Finely Chopped Onions

 - 1 Cup Diced Tomatoes (See Notes Above)

 - Salt & Pepper

-- Reduce the heat to low, and cook until the lentils are tender, about 20 to 30 minutes.
+- Add the lentils, reduce the heat to low, and then cook until the lentils are tender about 20 to 25 minutes.

 - Stir in the fresh parsley and serve with garnish of choice.

 Amount Per Serving: Calories: 330 Total Fat: 20g Saturated Fat: 4g Trans Fat: 0g Unsaturated Fat: 15g Cholesterol: 13mg Sodium: 1538mg Carbohydrates: 29g Fiber: 10g Sugar: 9g Protein: 12g